TheAcharya/csv2notion-neo/README.md

 ### What Changed:
 - Token Type: Now uses Notion integration tokens (starts with `ntn` or `secret_`) instead of `token_v2` session cookies
-- Database URL: Now requires `--url` parameter (database URL is mandatory)
+- Database URL: Now requires `--url` parameter (database URL or page URL is mandatory)
 - Authentication: More secure and reliable authentication method
 - API: Uses official Notion API for better compatibility and performance